rairlie/laravel-locking-session/README.md

 Final result: COUNTER = 3

-Session locking ensures correctness at the costs of effectively serialising concurrent requests accessing the session.
-If you have some concurrent requests that don't use the session, disabling session middleware one those requests allows them to still be concurrent.
+Session locking ensures correctness at the cost of effectively serialising concurrent requests accessing the session.
+If you have some concurrent requests that don't use the session, disabling session middleware on those requests allows them to still be concurrent.

 ## Installation
     composer require rairlie/laravel-locking-session